jackrobertscott/hobson-180221/README.md

   })
 ```

 You can also use old express middleware too.
-When added, these will be run before all the other functions.
+When added, these will run before all the other functions.

 ```js
 unicornResource.addMiddleware('talkSmack', (req, res, next) => {